mlswg/mls-architecture/draft-ietf-mls-architecture.md

 * Acting as a directory service providing the initial keying material for clients to use.
-  This allows a client to establish a shared key and send encrypted messages to other clients even if the other client is offline.
+  This allows a client to establish a shared key and send encrypted messages to other clients even if they're offline.

 * Routing MLS messages among clients.